Position

 What does a Chiropractor do?

 Chiropractors perform a variety of tasks to help their patients.
-They start with a thorough examination of the patient's spine and nervous system.
-This includes taking a detailed medical history and performing physical tests.
-Based on the findings, they develop a personalized treatment plan.
+They start with a thorough examination, which includes reviewing medical history and performing physical tests.
+They then develop a personalized treatment plan.
 This may include spinal adjustments, soft tissue therapy, and lifestyle advice.
 Chiropractors also educate patients on posture, exercise, and nutrition.
-Their goal is to help patients achieve long-term health and wellness.
+Their goal is to reduce pain and improve function, leading to a better quality of life.

 View Chiropractor jobs nearby